-In this paper, we take a brand-new approach using the Multi-player Multi-action Zero-Determinant (MMZD) strategy\cite{7381622} to maximize the social welfare in cross-silo FL without causing additional costs and transmission for organizations.
-Moreover, the MMZD Alliance (MMZDA) formed by multiple MMZD players is able to control the maximum social welfare more effectively.
-Another outstanding advantage of our methods is that they can control the social welfare and be applied to any cross-silo FL scenario no matter what strategies or actions other organizations perform.
-In summary, our contributions include (a preliminary version of this paper is presented in ICASSP 2022\cite{chen2022social}):\\ \begin{itemize} \item We model the interactions among organizations in cross-silo FL as a public goods game for the first time, focusing on the organization's strategy rather than designing an extra mechanism to solve the social welfare maximization problem. \item We reveal the existence of the social dilemma in cross-silo FL by mathematical proof for the first time, which demonstrates the adverse effect of selfish behaviors in cross-silo FL in the view of game theory.
+In summary, our contributions include (a preliminary version of this paper is presented in ICASSP 2022 \cite{chen2022social}): \begin{itemize} \item We model the interactions among organizations in cross-silo FL as a public goods game, focusing on the organization's strategy rather than designing an extra mechanism to solve the social welfare maximization problem. \item We reveal the existence of the social dilemma in cross-silo FL by mathematical proof for the first time, which demonstrates the adverse effect of selfish behaviors in cross-silo FL in the view of game theory.
 This can be used as a theoretical basis for exploring organizations' behaviors in cross-silo FL. \item We overcome the social dilemma by employing the MMZD strategy from the perspectives of individual organization and alliance.
 Specifically, any organization can unilaterally maximize the social welfare, which ensures the social welfare in cross-silo FL at a certain level and maintains the stability of the system. \item We further study the scenario in which multiple organizations adopt the same MMZD strategy, forming the MMZDA.
-We have mathematically proved that the maximum social welfare controlled by the MMZDA can get improved.
-This approach can also extend the application domains of the MMZD. \item Experiments prove the effectiveness of the MMZD strategy in maximizing the social welfare.
-The maximum value of social welfare is able to be enlarged by the MMZDA strategy. \end{itemize}
+We theoretically prove that the maximum social welfare controlled by the MMZDA can reach a higher value.
+This approach also extends the applications of the MMZD. \item Experiments prove the effectiveness of the MMZD strategy in maximizing the social welfare.
+And the maximum value of the social welfare is able to be enlarged by the MMZDA strategy. \end{itemize}